How to build and host (for free!) a mock API from data on a CSV file using RAW

 Once you login to RAW, you should head up to the 'Workspace' section as shown below.

-Then, click on 'Add +' to create a new endpoint and choose a new 'Blank Endpoint' as shown below.
+Then, click on 'Add Endpoint' to create a new endpoint and choose a new 'Snapi' as shown below.
 You could also choose an existing template, but for this example, let's start blank and write the code ourselves.

 Write the endpoint code